How To Store Bread Yeast

 If it hasn’t reached the expiration date on the packet, you’re probably safe to proceed without checking.

-However, if the yeast has passed its expiration date, don’t dispose of it right away.
+However, if it has passed its expiration date, don’t dispose of it right away.
 Expiration dates are often cushioned to protect retailer liability.

 The yeast company, Red Star, says: